Voetbal International: Football yearbook

 From 1978, VI had published a Dutch football yearbook every year, with a review of the Dutch professional leagues and their national football team as well as international tournaments.
 Since 2006 they publish the Brinvest Voetbaljaarboek.

 Television programme

 Since 2008, a programme aired by RTL 7 (Netherlands) is called Voetbal International as well.
 The show was formerly known as Voetbal Insite, but had to be sponsored to assure its future.
 Since that moment, former football player René van der Gijp has been made a series regular, after Willem van Hanegem quit the job.
 Voetbal International's editor Johan Derksen has a permanent place as an analyser.
 The show is being broadcast every Monday and Friday evening at 20:30 during the football season and lasts ninety minutes.

 On 21 October 2011, Voetbal International was awarded the 'Golden Television Ring 2011' for best television program of the year.

+Awards

 VI Eredivisie Best Player of the Year

 Voetbal International has been awarding the VI Eredivisie Best Player of the Year since 2016.
 The award is based on the magazine's ranking of the players' performance in the league.